Ma5onic/facebookbrute/README.md

 And it will attempt to crack the password

-This has only been test in Kali Linux
+This has only been tested in Kali Linux
 Enjoy!!